The Joan Bice Underwood Tearoom

 The Food Production and Service Management Experience class (HSPM 380L) currently operates the restaurant/classroom.
 It is a non-profit, approximately 90-seat learning laboratory.
 Meal service is provided for faculty, staff, students, and visitors.

 Lunch is served from Tuesday – Friday 11:30 a.m. – 12:45 p.m.
 We recommend guests arrive at the tearoom between 11:30 and noon for dining room service.

 Reservations, Cancellations, and Payment

 Walk-ins are welcome for dining in the Tearoom.
-You can also make a reservation online at any time.
-Or you can make a reservation over the phone at 515-294-3330 between 9:30 a.m. and 2 p.m.
+However, we highly recommended you can make a reservation online at any time.
+Reservations are accepted using the online portal found below.

-Cash, check, credit and debit cards are accepted.
+We accept cash, check, credit and debit cards.

 Gift certificates are available in increments of $1.00.
 They are available for purchase Tuesday-Friday, 11:30 a.m. – 12:45 p.m., in the Tearoom.

 Check back in the fall for an updated Fine Dining Event Menu.